zapabug/Madstr.tv/docs/tv-app-architecture.md

     *   **Data Handling:**
         *   Receives `imageNotes`, `videoNotes` from `useMediaNotes`.
         *   Uses `useEffect` to call `shuffleArray` on these notes and updates `shuffledImageNotes`/`shuffledVideoNotes` state. **Shuffling happens here because the UI components need the shuffled order.**
+        *   Uses a `useEffect` hook to monitor `viewMode` changes.
+When the mode switches to `'videoPlayer'`, it automatically triggers the `fetchOlderVideos` callback to fetch the next batch of older videos in the background.
     *   **Rendering Logic:**
+        *   Renders an invisible `<audio>` element associated with `audioRef`.
+This element is controlled by `useMediaElementPlayback`.
         *   **Top Area (A):** Renders `ImageFeed` (if `viewMode === 'imagePodcast'`) OR `VideoPlayer` (if `viewMode === 'videoPlayer'`).
 Passes relevant props (e.g., `shuffledImageNotes` to `ImageFeed`, `videoRef`/`currentItemUrl`/playback state to `VideoPlayer`).
         *   **Bottom Panel (B1):** Renders `MessageBoard`, passing `ndk`, `authors`.
         *   **Bottom Panel (B2):** Renders `MediaPanel`, passing `viewMode`, `audioRef`, `videoRef`, `podcastNotes`, `shuffledVideoNotes`, indices, playback state/handlers, etc.